akhilgit19/PRIME10-DEVOPS/readme.txt

-4jenkins installation on kubernetes with helm charts
+4 jenkins installation on kubernetes with helm charts
 ------------------------------------------------------

 To install Jenkins on Kubernetes using Helm, you can follow these steps: